Asian, European Stocks Mixed After Recession Jitters Spark Sell-Off On Wall Street

 We are winning, big time, against China.
 Companies & jobs are fleeing.
 Prices to us have not gone up, and in some cases, have come down.
 China is not our problem, though Hong Kong is not helping.
 Our problem is with the Fed.
 Raised too much & too fast.
 Now too slow to cut....— Donald J. Trump (@realDonaldTrump) August 14, 2019

 President Trump on Tuesday backed off a Sept.
-1 deadline that would have added a new 10 percent tariff on all remaining Chinese imports, including many consumer products.
-That decision led to a bump in the Dow, which was soundly reversed yesterday.
+1 deadline that would have added a new 10% tariff on all remaining Chinese imports, including many consumer products.
+That decision led to a bump in the Dow, which was soundly reversed Wednesday.